-Asbestos waste presented to or discovered at the site, must be covered with virgin excavated natural material or other material as approved in the facility's environment protection licence:
+Asbestos waste presented to or discovered at the site, must be covered with Virgin Excavated Natural Material (VENM) OR other material as approved in the facility's Environment Protection Licence:

-- 1. initially (at the time of disposal), to a depth of at least 0.15 metre, and - 2. at the end of each day's operation, to a depth of at least 0.5 metre, and - 3. finally, to a depth of - at least 1 metre (in the case of bonded asbestos waste or asbestos-contaminated soils) OR - 3 metres (in the case of friable asbestos material) beneath the final land surface of the landfill site.
+- 1. initially (at the time of disposal), to a depth of at least 0.15 metre, and - 2. at the end of each day's operation, to a depth of at least 0.5 metre, and - finally, to a depth of at least 1 metre (in the case of bonded asbestos waste or asbestoscontaminated soils) OR 3 metres (in the case of friable asbestos material) beneath the final land surface of the landfill site.